safe-global/safe-docs/safe-apps/README.md

 # Safe Apps SDK

-The Safe Apps SDK allow developers to build their dApps right into the Safe{Wallet}.
-Turn your Dapp into an HTML iframe component that can be accessed through the Safe.
-We are providing extensive developer tooling to make it easy to create, test and integrate Safe Apps into the Safe.
-This includes an unique design system, reusable components and a Safe App SDK that facilitates the Safe App <> Safe communication.
+The Safe Apps SDK allows developers to build their dapps into the Safe{Wallet}.
+It turns a dapp into an HTML iframe component that can be accessed through Safe.
+This SDK provides extensive developer tooling to make it easy to create, test, and integrate Safe Apps into Safe.
+This includes a design system, reusable components, and a Safe App SDK that facilitates communication between the Safe App and Safe.

 ## Packages

-You can find several packages on [our developer tools](https://github.com/safe-global/safe-apps-sdk) to make it easier to integrate third-party applications (Safe Apps) with [Safe](https://app.safe.global).
-Check the following diagram to see which package is more convenient for you:
+Here are several packages to make it easier to integrate third-party applications (Safe Apps) with [Safe](https://app.safe.global).
+Check the following diagram to see which package is suitable for you:

 <figure><img src="../../.gitbook/assets/diagram-safe-apps.png" width="100%" alt="" /></figure>